 - In terms of software, if you want to DIY, options include MS Word, MS Publisher, all the way up to pro packages like In Design

 - Designing books for the ebook formats vs. for print books.
-Currently ebooks are not well formatted, but that will change as the technology changes.
-Currently PDF is the best option for fully formatted ebooks e.g. photography, tables etc.
+Currently, ebooks are not well-formatted, but that will change as technology changes.
+Currently, PDF is the best option for fully formatted ebooks e.g. photography, tables etc.

 - Tips for cover design.
 It is a marketing decision, not based on emotional creative expression.
 Keep the cover simple so it is obvious when people see it on a digital screen i.e. make the text readable at 1 inch high.
 Also, don't use a white background as it fades into the background on Amazon.com

 - Tips for a successful blog.
 How Joel's blog got so big, so fast.
 Success is a combination of a) free writing experience and ability to write and create b) passion for the subject of book design and self-publishing and c) expert advice from Yaro Starak's Blog Profits Blueprint.